GANGE666/xVMP/README.md

 - Code optimization.
 Virtualization is unsound because code optimization may introduces instructions that xVMP cannot handle.
 So please compile with the `-O0` option, or optimize after xVMP virtualization is complete.
 Please do not use the `-O3`, `-O2` option.
 - Please do not use the `-g` option.
 Because it will introduce instructions such as `@llvm.dbg.declare`.
 - If you want to modify the interpreter, please run the `scripts/rebuild-with-interpreter.sh` script after installing python2 to update the hard-coded interpreter.
 The interpreter source code is in the `src/xVMPInterpreter` directory.
-- SWITCH statement is not support yet.
+- SWITCH, PHI statement is not support yet.